danlyke/FlutterbyNetCPP/README.md

 code base that was originally C# (Porting a C# app to be iOS/Windows/OSX), so there were some kludges for "property" attributes, typing for "^" vs "*" pointer dereferences, strings, dynamic arrays.
+I'm trying to rip that out and just go straight C++.

 I also started doing a Lex/Flex based parser, and then realized that for text processing just copying the regexes that the Perl system used let me better control parsing element priority.
+But those vestiges remain.

 Todo